 3. To Stay at Popular Porteau Cove Camping

 With a phenomenal location and wonderful views, it is not surprising that the Porteau Cove campground is in high demand.
-It is one of the best of the Squamish Campgrounds in the area and many of Porteau Cove campsites have direct views of Howe Sound.
+It is one of the best campgrounds in the Squamish area and many of Porteau Cove camping sites have direct views of Howe Sound.
 Campsites 1-11 (except for 6 and 8) have northwest beach access while 13-22 have southwest beach access.
 32-43 also have beach access but are closer to the road.

-Then most of the Porteau Cove walk-in sites have northwest access as well.
+Most of the Porteau Cove camping walk-in sites have northwest access as well.
 There are flush toilets.
 Porteau Cove campground is known for its raccoons so always keep an eye on your food (and other belongings) and keep a clean site at all times.

 4. To Enjoy Scuba Diving Right from the Shore

 Somewhat surprisingly, the Porteau Cove park features a pair of sunken vessels and a bunch of artificial reefs, making it an outstanding scuba diving destination.
 Over the years, these underwater havens have attracted a fantastic variety of sub-tidal marine life.